Raphael-Boichot/The-TinyGB-Printer/README.md

 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator (just change the pins, recompile and it is compatible with this project !).
 Fast printing is much too fast for this Arduino derived emulator (we gave up trying to support it after many tests, it requires PIO or deep code modifications) while Transfer is a special protocol not implemented here (with the same issues than Fast printing anyway).
 - Printing with Hamster Club (what a stupid game !) may crash without any reason but very rarely.
 Just print again and it will be fine.

-## Kind warning
-The code and current design come as it.
-If you're not happy with the current hardware, the PCB EasyEDA design or the Arduino IDE, create your own, the licence allows it !
-Pull request with tested and working improvements are of course still welcomed.
-Feel free to design and share a 3D printed case, I won't make one.

 ## Dev notes
 - The Pi Pico zero is not able to power the SD card (in writing mode) and keep track of the interrupts with the serial port at the same time, so the separate 3.3V regulator for the SD shied.
 The 5V step-up converter itself is rather noisy, so extra caps are necessary.
 - The 5 volts line is mandatory for the level shifter so I found easier to power everything from it but it's a design choice.
 It also eases powering the device with a powerbank or an OTG cable from USB.
 In brief it is more versatile.